meldrumkathryn/Capstone/README.md

 **ENTITY MAPPING RESOURCES**

-*get_chia_ann.ipynb:* pull annotations from local copies of annotation files from the Chia Corpera
+*get_chia_ann.ipynb:* pull annotations from local copies of annotation files from the Chia Corpus

 *chia_ann.csv:* list of all annotations done by chia (without file separation) for understanding what entities are

-*get_lct_ann.ipynb:* pull annotations from local copies of annotation files from the LCT Corpera
+*get_lct_ann.ipynb:* pull annotations from local copies of annotation files from the LCT Corpus

 *lct_ann.csv:* list of all annotations done by chia (without file separation) for understanding what entities are